Information About George - Altrincham tutor - (11 reviews)

 This is how 2 referees rated George:

 I am currently Head of Economics at a private sixth form college, where I teach A Level Economics, concentrating on results.
 I have extensive experience across all the main three exam boards: Edexcel, AQA and OCR.
-I am now in my 9th year of full time teaching, after previously working for JPMorgan in London.
+I am now in my 10th year of full time teaching, after previously working for JPMorgan in London.
 This combination of real world experience and teaching practise helps greatly in engaging students.
 I am fully aware of all the recent changes to specifications and examinations and the challenges they pose.
 With two years of work to pull together, for the three papers in the Summer which comprise the final A Level qualification, time is now of the essence.

-I hold an Economics degree from The University of Sheffield and a PGCE (Teaching Qualification) in Economics and Business Studies from The University of Manchester.
-I currently live and teach in city centre Manchester.
-I live 5mins from deansgate so it's easy for the tram/trains.
+I hold an Economics BA (Hons) 2:1 degree from The University of Sheffield and a PGCE (Teaching Qualification) in Economics and Business Studies from The University of Manchester.

 I teach a full range of students and know equally how to move a student from a D/E to a A/B. Whilst having the depth of knowledge and technique to stretch an A student to a confident A*.
 This comes from having a full Economics degree and teaching the subject day to day.